lemlac/mulem/docs/reference.md

 print("{ MAX ARG1 ARG2 }")
 ```

 Arguments can also be function calls.
-If a meta function itself returns a regular function, the meta function call should be enclosed in parantheses.
+If a meta function itself returns a regular function, the meta function call should be enclosed in parentheses.

 ```mu
 MAXADD a b :: if a > b then fn(c) = a + c else fn(c) = b + c